Skip to main content

 Using em.assign() should be preferred to get around this.

 Deep assigning of child entities now works by default based on the presence of PKs in the payload.
-This behaviour can be disable via updateByPrimaryKey: false in the assign options.
+This behaviour can be disabled via updateByPrimaryKey: false in the assign options.

 mergeObjects option is now enabled by default.